 PART VIII: Affiliate Marketing

-In case the term affiliate marketing is new to you, here's what it is in a nutshell: companies reward advertisers, usually in the form of a sales commission, for customers directed to said companies by said advertisers.
+In case the term affiliate marketing is new to you, here's what it is in a nutshell: companies pay publishers, usually in the form of a sales commission, for customers directed to said companies by said publishers.

 I was already linking out to a lot of companies' websites when talking what gear I used, so I decided to see if any of these companies had affiliate programs.
 Some of them did and so I integrated these programs into the blog.

 At the end of 2014 I had made something like $400 from Halfway Anywhere.
-Certainly not enough to live off, but enough to get me cautiously optimistic about what the future may hold.
+Certainly not enough to live off, but enough to be cautiously optimistic about what the future may hold.

 PART IX: Bye Bye Debt (and Japan)